 If the Iowa DOT, within the 30-day period, notifies the city or county in writing that the Iowa DOT is proceeding to acquire all or part of the property or property rights affecting the area, the city or county shall not issue the building permit, approve the subdivision plat, or change the zoning.
 The Iowa DOT may apply to the city or county for an extension of the 30-day period.
 After a public hearing on the matter, the city or county may grant an additional 60-day extension of the period.

 The Iowa DOT shall begin the process of acquiring property or property rights from affected persons within 10 days of the Iowa DOT’s written notification of intent to the city or county.

-The city or county written notification shall be submitted to the Iowa DOT contact list.
+The city or county written notification shall be submitted to the Iowa DOT contact listed below.